canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 9. Read / Write CTAP SM2 Config

 Read or write the SM2 configuration of the CTAP applet (requires firmware 3.0.0 or above).
 The configuration is 8 bytes: a 32-bit `curve_id` followed by a 32-bit `algo_id` (COSE identifiers).
-When writing, `algo_id` must not conflict with the algorithm identifiers of ES256 / EdDSA / ML-DSA-65, otherwise `6A80` is returned.
+When writing, `algo_id` must not conflict with the algorithm identifiers of ES256 or EdDSA, otherwise `6A80` is returned.

 #### Request